Our Mission is to inspire people to explore the archaeology, history and environment of Wiltshire.

-In 2016 we received a VisitEngland Quality Rose Marque from the .
+We have the VisitEngland Quality Rose Marque.
 This is a quality based assessment reflecting the visitor experience and the quality of the product and services offered by the museum and its staff and volunteers.
 The assessment is underpinned by VisitEngland’s National Code of Practice.

 To ensure that visitors are at the heart of what we do at Wiltshire Museum, we have developed a nine-point Customer Charter that aims to deliver excellent customer service and an enjoyable experience for all our visitors and members.
 We recognise that they have choices about where they go and how they spend their time.
 We will actively seek to understand and address their needs so we may successfully engage large and diverse audiences.
 The Charter applies to all our visitors – including customers, volunteers, WANHS members, Trustees, enquirers, researchers, guest exhibitors, visiting artists, speakers, students, school groups and corporate hire.
 It aims to inform the behaviour and conduct of all our trustees, staff and volunteers.
 Everyone has a role to play in putting our audiences at the heart of what we do.

 Volunteer Anna has been undertaking research into the Seend Iron Works and links to our collections...
 The Seend Iron

 The Wiltshire landscape from chalk hill figures to prehistoric remains - artworks from the Museum’s collection.
 Echoing…